Frequently Asked Questions

 About how long will a typical appointment take for a patient's first visit?+

-She can order any test that may be appropriate for us to obtain a diagnosis and treat you as thoroughly as possible.
+The Physician Assistant can order any test that may be appropriate for us to obtain a diagnosis and treat you as thoroughly as possible.
 She also can provide injections, write prescriptions for medication and physical therapy, as well as order X-rays and MRI’s.

 If I have surgery scheduled, should I bring my prescription medications with me to the hospital?+